Pratik5252/Full-stack-planet-ai/README.md

 ## Overview

-This repository contains the backend for the Skillsphere application, built using FastAPI.
+This repository contains the backend for the application, built using FastAPI.
 The server is responsible for handling API requests, processing uploaded PDFs and generating response to the questions based on that PDF.

 ## Features